-I have an essay in the April 2017 edition of Kill Your Darlings about getting lost in San Francisco and unexpectedly meeting Rebecca Solnit, one of my literary heroes.
+This essay in the April 2017 edition of Kill Your Darlings is about getting lost in San Francisco and unexpectedly meeting Rebecca Solnit, one of my literary heroes.
 You can get hold of the print edition of Kill Your Darlings here or read the essay online.

 Melbourne, ghostsigns, psychogeography